-Despite its successful and well-regarded programs, the organization of wildlife management within DGIF could be restructured to improve the coordination of nongame work and better ensure adequate emphasis on prioritization of that work.
+Despite its successful and well-regarded programs, the organization of wildlife management within DGIF could be restructured to improve the coordination of and adequate prioritization of non-game work.
 Some staff in the Terrestrial Wildlife and Aquatic Wildlife divisions specialize in either game species or non-game species, and some staff do work that involves both game and non-game species.
-The agency historically has fewer non-game staff (both terrestrial and aquatic) because of the agency's traditional focus on game activities.
-Of the approximately 77 staff in the Terrestrial Wildlife and Aquatic Wildlife divisions that specialize in either game or non-game species, about 20 percent specialize in non-game species.
-The remaining staff-about 10 in the Terrestrial Wildlife Division and 51 in the Aquatic Wildlife division (including the hatcheries)-specialize in game species.
-An additional 87 staff in these divisions work on both game and non-game species,
+The agency historically has had fewer non-game staff (both terrestrial and aquatic) because of the agency's traditional focus on game activities.
+Of the approximately 77 staff in the Terrestrial Wildlife and Aquatic Wildlife divisions that specialize in either game or nongame species, about 20 percent specialize in non-game species.
+The remaining staff about 10 in the Terrestrial Wildlife Division and 51 in the Aquatic Wildlife division (including the hatcheries)-specialize in game species.
+An additional 87 staff in these divisions work on both game and non-game species, including the regional managers,